DARKNEET69/TemplateEngineApp/README.md

 ## What is TEA?

-`TEA` is a desktop `template engine` with `GUI`.
+`TEA` is a `template engine` with `GUI`.
 TEA is focused on the separation of working files and files that will get to the host.
 In particular, TEA is great for generating `static websites`.

 ## Quick start